-In the latter case, ESMA shall develop a simplified format to avoid duplicate procedures.
+With regard to point (b) of the first subparagraph, ESMA shall develop a simplified format to avoid duplicate procedures.

-ESMA shall submit those draft implementing technical standards to the Commission by [12 months after the publication of the Regulation].
+ESMA shall submit those draft implementing technical standards to the Commission by $\dots^$ .

 Power is conferred on the Commission to adopt the implementing technical standards referred to in the first subparagraph in accordance with Article 15 of Regulation (EU) No 1095/2010.